chloehellberg/pizza-parlor/README.md

 * Spec 3: Put in user inputs to pull in data.
 (Allow the user to choose toppings and size for the pizza they'd like to order.)

 * Spec 4: Create outputs for display on website.
-Tie UI and Business Logic together
+Tie UI and Business Logic together.

 ## Setup/Installation Requirements